 A heat pump, in the winter, will accumulate frost or ice on the outside unit.
 This frost or ice needs to be removed.
 To facilitate this, all air source heat pumps have a defrost mode.

 While electric heat is 100% efficient it typically will cost more to produce this type of heat.
 To save money, a gas furnace is used in place of electric heat strips.
 When the heat pump kicks into defrost mode the gas furnace is used for heat instead of electric heat strips.
 With people who live in areas where electricity costs are at a premium it also allows you to switch to gas heating.

 These systems usually do cost more upfront for installation but can save you on monthly utility bills when used wisely.
 Of course, proper installation is required It is very important that this system is installed and set up properly by a qualified technician.
 That means contractor selection is more important than brand.

 Armstrong Versus Tempstar Gas Furnace Conclusion

 The Tempstar gas furnace in this comparison has a slight edge over the Armstrong gas furnace.
-However, as noted throughout this comparison, brand or even slight edges doesn’t make up the difference for finding a good qualified contractor that will install the gas furnace properly.
+However, as noted throughout this comparison, brand or even slight edges don’t make up the difference for finding a good qualified contractor that will install the gas furnace properly.
 This is super important for not only the efficiency of the new system but also the longevity of the system.

 A system that is not installed properly will give you problems throughout the shortened life of the system.
 In other words, it will be a headache and typically it will cost you lots of money.
-This is a part of the reason why we recommend you purchase an extended parts and labor warranty if it is available from the manufacturer.
+This is a part of the reason why we recommend you purchase an extended part and labor warranty if it is available from the manufacturer.

 See our complete gas furnace reviews for both Armstrong and Tempstar: